almereyda/awesome-starred/README.md

 ## JavaScript

+- [html-embed](https://github.com/cstate/html-embed) - ✔ The basic code for checking if a cState-powered status page (using its read-only API) has a status other than "fully operational."
+- [inkmap](https://github.com/camptocamp/inkmap) - A library for generating high-quality, printable maps on the browser.
 - [webaudiocomposer](https://github.com/tai2/webaudiocomposer) - Web Audio Composition User Interface
 - [hackernews-daily](https://github.com/headllines/hackernews-daily) - Hacker News daily top 10 posts
 - [ledgerloops](https://github.com/ledgerloops/ledgerloops) - Strategy for detecting and resolving loops in a network of LedgerLoops Ledgers.